psyll0n/rabbitmq-python-stack/README.md

+## `rabbitmq-python-stack`

-## rabbitmq-python-stack - Sample RabbitMQ docker-compose stack for testing and learning
+Sample RabbitMQ docker-compose stack for testing and learning